mkkvkmn/fire/readme.md

 #### .env

 You can overwrite settings with environment variables.
+You should use your own data and config files from outside the repository.

 - Add .env file to repository root